Jayavelrajan/youtube-data-analysis/README.md

   ```

   ### Most Liked Category
-  Determined the category that received the highest number of likes, providing insights into audience preferences
+  Determined the category that received the highest number of likes, providing insights into audience preferences.
+What category in Youtube has more engagement? and Which has more likes with it?
+These questions are
+  answered using this boxplot.

   ### Audience Engagement
-  Explored the engagement metrics to understand how viewers interacted with the content
+  Explored the engagement metrics to understand how viewers interacted with the content and answered using this boxplot.

   ### Trending Videos by Channel
   Identified channels with the largest number of trending videos, revealing trends in content creators' success